komunitin/komunitin-api/accounting/README.md

 ### 9. Commit propagation

-Wonderland node will lock 40₩ from Alice balance and update the `payer-signature` field and send the request upstream.
+Wonderland node will lock 40₩ from Alice balance and update the `payerSignature` field and send the request upstream.
 It will give just one minute from now to perform the operation:

 ```HTTP
 PATCH /transactions/uuid2